I was born in Ukraine and have 10 siblings, five older and five younger. We immigrated to the US in 1989 for religious persecution.

 When we finally were expecting our third child (our Princess), after much prayer, we decided I would become a full-time stay-at-home mom.
-This was one of the best decisions we have ever made (I was very nervous about this transition since I am very much a people person, but I must say, I am loving every day of it, challenges and all:)…
+This was one of the best decisions we have ever made (I was very nervous about this transition as I am very much a people person, but I must say, I am loving every day of it, challenges and all:).

 Raised in a family where Ukrainian and Russian meals were served, I picked up many recipes from my lovely mamma and older sister.
-My husband is from Uzbekistan, therefore, I have learned many recipes from my beautiful mother in law, Olga.
-She is such a great cook.
+My husband is from Uzbekistan, therefore, I have learned many recipes from my beautiful mother in law, Olga, she is such a great cook.
 Living in the USA and being surrounded by the different foods we have here, my kitchen has become quite universal.
 Thus, you will find many interesting recipes that I hope you will enjoy.

-I am not quite ready to go back to work so after thinking long and hard how I can spend my quiet time, I decided; blogging.
+I am not quite ready to go back into the workforce and after thinking long and hard how I can spend my quiet time, I decided; blogging.
 I hope my recipes, my ideas and our family’s journey becomes one that will be a blessing in your life and that of your family.

 So, grab a cup of coffee or tea, sit back and welcome to my our small corner of the world, Valentina’s Corner.